Andrea Ar Gouilh: The affirmation of an identity

 Ar Goulih recorded several discs accompanied by the Celtic harp of Alan Stivell.

 In 1956, after registering for the "Bleun-Brug" holiday song contest in Combrit, Ar Goulih won first prize, which she repeated three times in a row, in 1957, in Locronan and Pont-l'Abbé in 1958.
 These dynamic festivals are for Ar Gouilh the opportunity to follow training in Breton culture and to discover dances, costumes and personalities from other regions.
 Because of her too great modesty, she did not dare to become a professional singer.
 In 1958, received at the kindergarten school, she left for Paris for two years of study, in order to then take care of young children, in nursery schools in particular.

 This period was very useful for Ar Gouilh thanks to the contacts that it generated; she became part of the Breton networks, Kêr Vreiz, J.E.B.
 (Jeunesse Étudiante Bretonne) and the Celtic circle "Jabadao".
-She discovered Barzaz Breiz and traditional songs from the Vannes region thanks to people like Donatien Laurent, Yvon Palamour, Gwennole Le Menn.
+She discovered Barzaz Breiz and traditional songs from the Vannes region thanks to people like Donatien Laurent, Gwennole Le Menn.
 Ar Gouilh, who sang at the wedding of the president of the JEB, Jean-Jacques Kerdiles, met Georges Cochevelou, Alan Stivell's father, who asks her to sing accompanied by his son on the Celtic harp he built.
 With the Mouez Breiz label, the first Breton record company, she recorded four 45s in Hermann Wolf's dining room.
 The first disc appeared in 1959, always with texts by Barzaz Breiz that Jord (Georges Cochevelou) introduced to her.
 A fifth 45 rpm appear in 1960, albeit with the accompaniment of Gérard Pondaven, organist of the cathedral of Quimper.
 Unforgettable emotion for her, when in a camp in Ar Falz in 1959, she sang, with Alan Cochevelou, in front of René-Yves Creston who wept with emotion.